 One problem with messenger bags is that they can get in the way, especially if you’re hiking or having an active photo shoot.
 One solution to this problem is getting a sling, which looks like a combination of a backpack and a messenger bag.
 It sits firmly against your back but with one strap, so you can still slide it around – albeit less easily than a messenger bag.

-Most slings are between $30 and $60, though you can find high-end options, too, like the sleek Peak Design Everyday Sling, priced at $150.
+Most slings are between $30 and $60, though you can find high-end options, too, like the sleek Peak Design Everyday Sling.

 Camera backpacks come in two designs: single-compartment and dual-compartment.
 Single-compartment backpacks are like regular backpacks, only with padded dividers for your gear.
 Dual-compartment backpacks allow you to separate your gear from the rest of your stuff, like your packed lunch or muddy shoes.